ubccpsc/classy/docs/instructor/gettingstarted.md

 ## Overview

-Resources to setup, maintain, and customize Classy are required before Classy can effectively and reliably be used to mark assignments at scale.

 At a high-level, an instructor will have to fulfill some requirements before they are ready to run a course that uses Classy:

 Requirements: